Shyan1943/project3/README.md

 * Manage the "search function" layout, alignment and responsive variations by using <a href="https://getbootstrap.com/docs/4.1/utilities/flex/">.d-lg-flex</a>.
 * Used of <a href="https://getbootstrap.com/docs/4.4/components/jumbotron/">Jumbotron</a> to extend the entire viewport at home page
 * Fixed Ads Profile Card responsive by using <a href="https://getbootstrap.com/docs/4.0/utilities/spacing/">`mx-auto`</a> and <a href="https://getbootstrap.com/docs/4.3/components/card/">Bootscrap Card</a>
+* Used of <a href="https://fontawesome.com/v4.7.0/icons/">Font Awesome Icons</a> to represent accessibility standards

 #### 20. API =